Florida Panthers: 2022–present: Three consecutive Stanley Cup Final series, back-to-back championships and the arrival of Brady Tkachuk

-For the 2023–24 season, the Panthers were expected to regress in results, as it was believed their aggressive forechecking and stout defense would be figured out by rival teams.
+For the 2023–24 season, the Panthers were expected to regress, as it was believed their aggressive forechecking and stout defense would be figured out by rival teams.
 However, the Panthers once again enjoyed a successful season.
-They went 52–24–6 for 110 points, star center Sam Reinhart netted 57 goals (behind Auston Matthews for the league lead), and overtook the Boston Bruins in the last regular season game for the Atlantic Division crown, their third in franchise history.
+They went 52–24–6 for 110 points, star winger Sam Reinhart netted 57 goals (behind Auston Matthews for the league lead), and overtook the Boston Bruins in the last regular season game for the Atlantic Division crown, their third in franchise history.
 Barkov became the franchise's all-time points leader in a 5–2 win over the Detroit Red Wings on March 20.
 The Panthers defeated the Toronto Maple Leafs 5–2 at home, while the Bruins were ousted by the Ottawa Senators, 3–1, to win the division.
 In the first round of the 2024 playoffs, the Panthers played against their rivals, the Tampa Bay Lightning, and won the series in five games.
 In the next round, the Panthers played the Boston Bruins again, this time winning the series in six games.
 In the conference finals, they won the six-game series against the New York Rangers, advancing to the Stanley Cup Final for the second straight year, where they defeated the Edmonton Oilers in seven games to win their first Stanley Cup in franchise history.

 In the 2024–25 season, the Panthers placed third in the Atlantic Division and fifth in the Eastern Conference.
 The team dealt with injuries towards the end of the season, including to star forward Matthew Tkachuk and defenseman Dmitry Kulikov.
 Tkachuk was injured during the 4 Nations Face-Off, but he returned for the playoffs.
 Longtime defenseman Aaron Ekblad was suspended 20 games for violating the NHL/NHLPA Performance Enhancing Substances Program.
-The Panthers once again met their cross-state rival the Tampa Bay Lightning in the first round of the playoffs, with Florida winning a five-game series.
+The Panthers once again met their cross-state rival the Tampa Bay Lightning in the first round of the 2025 playoffs, with Florida winning a five-game series.
 In the second round, the Panthers crossed paths with the Toronto Maple Leafs.
 Despite falling down 2–0 in the series, the Panthers won four out of the next five games.
 In the conference finals, Florida faced the Carolina Hurricanes whom the Panthers defeated in the 2023 conference finals.
 After taking a 3–0 series lead, the Panthers would go on to win the series in five games, clinching their third consecutive conference championship and a trip to the 2025 Stanley Cup Final.
 In the Stanley Cup Final, the Panthers defeated the Edmonton Oilers in a rematch of the previous year's Cup Final in six games to win their second straight Stanley Cup and repeat as Stanley Cup champions.